 Palazzina di Caccia of Stupinigi

 Palazzo Stupiniggi is a remarkable hunting residence with a beautiful façade and unmistakable branding – a lovely deer.
-This is my personal favorite amongst the palaces I have seen in Turin.
+This is my personal favourite amongst the palaces I have seen in Turin.
 Its simple, clean and harmonic design is far more sophisticated than the architectural styles used for residences with similar purposes in the Loire Valley.

 Venaria and Stupinigi, although both designed in a baroque style, cannot be more different from one another.
 While Stupinigi has a fine beauty delicately mixed with the hunting lodge theme, Venaria feels more “formal” but its main beauty lies in the breathtaking Diana’s Gallery.
 Marble floor in black and white and finely decorated white arch ceiling make this gallery a worthy opponent to Versailles in Paris.
 This explains the bigger popularity of this palace among tourists.